-AACSB: Reflective Thinking Blooms: Understana Learning Goal: 02-06 Contrast fiscal policy and monetary policy; and explain how each affects the economy.
-Level of Learning: 2 Understanding of concepts and principles Topic: Fiscal Policy in Action during the Economic Crisis that Began in 2008
+AACSB: Reflective Thinking Blooms: Comprehension Learning Goal: 02-6 Level of Learning 2: Understanding of concepts and principles Nickels - Chapter 02 #307 Topic: Fiscal Policy in Action during the Economic Crisis of 2008-2009

-- 301. Senator Gong Lee is alarmed at the state of the economy.
+308. (p.
+49) Senator Gong Lee is alarmed at the state of the economy.
 Unemployment is high and GDP is low.
 Senator Lee has called for Congress to take action to increase government spending and cut taxes in order to stimulate the economy.
 The actions called for by Senator Lee are examples of:

 - A. Monetary policy.

 - B. Fiscal policy.

 - C. Discretionary income policy.

 - D. Social investment policy.